BenevolenceMessiah/multimodal-discord-bot/README.md

 Tool call: /web "how big is the sun"

 ### /img – Stable Diffusion Image Generation

 Creates an image from a text prompt via Stable Diffusion WebUI Forge API.

-**Example**
+**Note:**

+- This tool call supports the use of LoRAs - (low rank adaptation) which modifies the image generation.
+- In the event the user intends to use a LoRA, you will be handed an image generation request that ends with either `--lora name-of-LoRA` or `lora:"name-of-LoRA"`.
+- A user may stack multiple LoRAs via either spaces or commas: `lora:"lora-1 lora-2"` -or- `lora:"lora-1,lora-2"`.
+- Never inject your own `--lora` or `lora:""` inputs into the prompt.
+Only pass user-requested LoRA settings to the end of the prompt.
+- Ensure you pass user LoRA requests verbatim - they are case-sensitive.

+**Example 1:**

 Tool call: /img "a serene beach at sunset with palm trees, gentle waves, and a lone seagull in mid-flight."

+**Example 2:**

+Tool call: /img "a serene beach at sunset with palm trees, gentle waves, and a lone seagull in mid-flight. lora:"aeshteticv5 cinematic-lights""

 ### /music – ACE-Step Text-to-Music Generation